Melissa VanFleet: Reception

 VanFleet's music has been described by Femmetal Online as "very unique," in a review stating that her "Alternative Metal sound is mixed with orchestral elements, with a melancholic mood that digs into the deepest places in your soul."
 Guitar Girl Magazine said her performance features an "emotionally intense signature vocal delivery and powerful songwriting ability."
 Her work has been described by Cryptic Rock as "a fine art lullaby formulated with the spark of the fiercest Metalhead!"
-To a similar effect, she “specialises in crafting atmospheric alternative metal songs which naturally gravitate lyrically towards dark themes and topics, led by an emotionally intense vocal delivery, which has led to favourable comparisons to the likes of Adele, Alanis Morissette, and Amy Lee of Evanescence.”
-As Metal Goddesses wrote: "Melissa VanFleet is an alternative metal vocalist and songwriter crafting dark songs with haunting melodies and intense messages.
+She "specialises in crafting atmospheric alternative metal songs which naturally gravitate lyrically towards dark themes and topics, led by an emotionally intense vocal delivery, which has led to favorable comparisons to the likes of Adele, Alanis Morissette, and Amy Lee of Evanescence."
+Metal Goddesses wrote, "Melissa VanFleet is an alternative metal vocalist and songwriter crafting dark songs with haunting melodies and intense messages.
 She has powerfully and effectively established her own unique sound by presenting her signature vocal prowess at the forefront while incorporating her classical and orchestral influences with heavy, melancholic undertones."
 Her range and repertoire seems to be ever-expanding.

-Chicago’s Modern Luxury Magazine dubbed her a “stellar chanteuse.”
+In August 2012, Chicago’s Modern Luxury magazine dubbed her a “stellar chanteuse.”
 Her acoustic piano songs have garnered airplay in the United Kingdom, and she is an artist.

-In connection with an appearance at Hard Rock Cafe Barcelona Plaça de Catalunya, a Spanish Weekly says he has "a prodigious voice, she is also a song-writer, multi-instrumentalist and experienced dancer.
+In connection with an appearance at Hard Rock Cafe Barcelona Plaça de Catalunya, a Spanish weekly in April 2015 described her as having "a prodigious voice, she is also a song-writer, multi-instrumentalist and experienced dancer.
 With influences that go from classic music to rock-metal, Melissa is known for her beautiful voice, catchy melodies and soulful lyrics."